bkaplan-github/parameterized-content-block/README.md

     /* PARAMETERS END */ ]%%

 The "title" value will allow overriding the default content block title that appears at the top.
 The "description" value will override the content block description that appears when the mouse hovers over the title or icon.

+## Restricting Parameters
+Parameterized Content Block can be used to create content blocks that "lock down" certain parameters so that they cannot be edited by the user.
+To do this, you could simply add the hardcoded values to the HTML so that they cannot be edited by the user.
+But that wouldn't allow them to be easily edited via the HTML either.
+You can also use the "locked" option for any parameter and set the value to true, like this:

+For example:

+    %%[ /* PARAMETERS START */
+    SET @Body_Text = "Hello World!"
+    SET @Text_Size = "16" /* {"locked":true} */
+    SET @Text_Color = "#ff0000" /* {"locked":true} */
+    /* PARAMETERS END */ ]%%

+In the above example, only the text can be edited by the user -- the text color and size cannot be edited by the user because they are locked and won't have inputs created for them.

 ## Advanced Input Options
 Advanced options for inputs like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.
 For example: